 I cook the soup in stock rather then plain water to add another layer of flavour.

-How to make Moroccan Harira
+How to make Moroccan Soup

 In a large pot, add oil or ghee.